 Lars-Eric is a CNRS researcher at the Mediterranean Institute of Oceanography at the Aix-Marseille-University in France.
 He was trained in environmental and analytical chemistry at the University of Jena and the Leibniz Institute for Baltic Research Warnemünde.
 After a PhD in Chemical Oceanography at the Villefranche Oceanographic Laboratory, he worked at Geosciences Environment Toulouse and the University of Bremen.
 Lars-Eric is interested in the application of novel techniques to outstanding questions on trace metal cycling in the ocean, with an emphasis on low-level speciation, stable isotopes and sensor approaches.
 Lars-Eric organized several intercalibration exercises to improve mercury species measurements in seawater.
 A fundamental question is how much mercury resides in the oceans, and which portion of it makes its way up the marine food chain.
 Trying to find answers, Lars-Eric participated in over 30 oceanographic cruises, sailing the Mediterranean, Black and Baltic Seas, the Atlantic, Southern and Arctic Oceans.
 During those expeditions he had the singular opportunity to visit the North Pole and the magnetic South Pole.

-Plenary lecture 2 on Terrestrial mercury cycling in changing environment by Dr Martin Jiskra
+Plenary lecture 2 on Terrestrial mercury cycling in a changing environment by Dr Martin Jiskra

 Martin Jiskra is currently a Swiss National Science Foundation Ambizione Fellow in the Department of Environmental Science at the University of Basel, Switzerland.
 He received his PhD from ETH Zurich, Switzerland in 2014 and was an EU Marie-Sklodowska Curie Fellow at the French National Center for Scientific Research CNRS in Toulouse from 2015 to 2017.
 His research uses mercury stable isotopes to better understand the cycling of mercury in terrestrial ecosystems.
 The main research interests are the terrestrial-atmosphere exchange of mercury and transformation and transport processes in soils.
 Martin Jiskra has previously been working in boreal and Arctic ecosystems.
 His current work focuses on the uptake of atmospheric elemental mercury by vegetation across Europe.
 The research questions are addressed by combining the novel mercury stable isotope fingerprinting tool with remote sensing and modeling techniques.
 He is also interested in developing new analytical techniques and new applications using mercury stable isotopes.